 Sintered Tungsten Carbide – stable, stiff and tough (but heavy)

 Anodized aluminum – very lightweight (but not as stable or as stiff)

 Steering can be caused by blade loading, exceedingly high aspect ratio, or otherwise poorly suited to the application can lead to the blade steering or “waviness” of cut.

-A Glass (Ceramic) bonding system that is extremely hard, yet very brittle.
-This limits its applications, but in suitable applications they are long lasting (similar to metal bond) and free cutting (similar to resin bond).
+This is a Glass (Ceramic) bonding system that is extremely hard, but also very brittle, this limits its applications, but in suitable applications they are long lasting (similar to metal bond) and free cutting (similar to resin bond)